Masters in Public Health Programs (MPH)

-There are multiple options for students interested in gaining a masters degree within the public health field, the most common being a Masters in Public Health (MPH).
-A Masters in Public Health is an option for those interested in health and health care on a broader scale than provider-to-patient care.
-It can be quite rewarding as a career and requires problem solving and ingenuity.
-It pairs well with other degree options and can stand on its own.
+There are multiple options for students interested in earning a master’s degree in the public health field, the most common being a master’s in public health (MPH).
+Leveraging problem-solving skills and ingenuity, a master’s in public health is an option for those interested in health and healthcare on a broader scale than provider-to-patient care.
+It may pave the way to a rewarding career and can be paired with related degrees or stand on its own.

-This article will help prospective students learn more about the MPH degree, MPH programs, and admission requirements.
-By the end of the article, MPH prospects should be able to determine if a Masters in Public Health program is the right choice for them.
+This resource can help prospective students learn more about the MPH degree, MPH programs and admissions requirements, allowing them to determine if a master’s in public health program is a right choice.

-An MPH degree is a graduate-level degree that prepares individuals to work with specific populations and communities to improve their health through awareness, education, policy, and research.
-A Masters in Public Health program will provide students with a more advanced understanding of the 5 core disciplines of public health (biostatistics, epidemiology, environmental health, health policy & administration, and social & behavioral sciences) and the potential for advanced knowledge in a given specialization.
+An MPH degree is a graduate-level degree that prepares individuals to work with specific populations and communities to improve their health through awareness, education, policy and research.
+A master’s in public health program can provide students with a more advanced understanding of the five core disciplines of public health (biostatistics; epidemiology; environmental health; health policy and administration and social and behavioral sciences).

-The MPH degree is also unique due to the expected career growth in the healthcare field that is to happen over the next couple of years.
-Due to the increased need for public health professionals, many universities are now offering hybrid and online MPH programs, where students can learn from the comfort of their home and still receive in-field experience through internships and capstone projects.
+There is a constant need for health professionals, and more universities are now offering hybrid and online MPH programs, where students can learn from the comfort of their home and still receive field experience through internships and capstone projects.

 Curriculum

-The Masters in Public Health curriculum will vary across schools, concentrations, and the amount of time a student chooses to complete their degree.
-According to the ASPPH, MPH curriculum requires at least 42 credit hours, and should be similar across most programs to ensure consistency in academics across multiple institutions.
+The master’s in public health curriculum may vary across schools, concentrations and the amount of time a student chooses to complete their degree.
+The criteria for accreditation set by the Council on Education for Public Health (CEPH) requires that all MPH degrees be awarded for no fewer than 42 semester credits of coursework.
 However, the credits needed for an MPH degree range from 42-80 credits depending on the MPH program.

-Using a standard two year MPH degree as an example, the common curriculum structure is as follows: A student will complete the required foundational courses often in the first year.
-These courses teach and build upon the principles of epidemiology, biostatistics, health policy and/or management, environmental health, and social and behavioral sciences, which are the public health core competencies.
-These courses will equip students with the skills needed for community assessments, conducting research, and grant writing.
+Using a standard two-year MPH degree as an example, the common curriculum structure may be as follows: A student will complete the required foundational courses in the first year.
+These courses teach and build upon the principles of epidemiology; biostatistics; health policy and/or management; environmental health and social and behavioral sciences, which are the public health core competencies.
+Students gain the skills needed for community assessments, conducting research and grant writing.
 Additionally, these courses will help students gain an understanding of how behavior and environmental factors affect health and health policies.
-After completion of these core courses an individual will continue to take elective courses and focus on courses in their concentration.
+After completing these core courses, an individual will continue on to take elective courses as well as those focused on their concentration.
 Depending on the program, some elective and specialization courses can be taken alongside core courses.

-• Foundations of Epidemiology – This course seeks to provide definitions, examples, and explanations into the reasoning and biology behind various illnesses and diseases.
-Students in this course have the opportunity to investigate case studies and draw their own conclusions about how illness and disease are maintained and spread throughout communities.
+• Foundations of epidemiology – This course typically seeks to provide definitions, examples and explanations into the reasoning and biology behind various illnesses and diseases.
+Students in this course may have the opportunity to investigate case studies and draw their own conclusions about how illness and disease can be maintained and spread throughout communities.

-• Health Policy and Management – Proper management techniques and policy analysis may be taught to students taking this class.
-Ethics, diversity, and personnel management may also be a large portion of focus.
-Health policy and management seek to instruct students on how to manage a public health-related team in terms of proper business practices and organizational concerns.
+• Health policy and management – This class may teach students proper management techniques and policy analysis.
+Ethics, diversity and personnel management may also be a large portion of focus.
+Health policy and management coursework aims to instruct students in effectively managing a public health-related team, addressing proper business practices and organizational concerns.

-• Program Planning and Research – This course introduces students to various research methods that are applicable to the community health discipline.
-Finding applicable research subjects, designing a research plan, and analyzing results are a large portion of what is included in this process.
-Public-health programs are focused on throughout this course.
+• Program planning and research – Students may be introduced to various research methods that are applicable to the community health discipline.
+Finding applicable research subjects, designing a research plan and analyzing results are a large portion of what can be included in this process.
+Public health initiatives are the focus.

 Concentrations

-Masters in Public Health programs typically offer students the opportunity to choose a field of specialization within public health.
-The most common concentrations/tracks are the five core disciplines in public health: Biostatistics, Epidemiology, Environmental Health, Health Policy and Administration, and Social and Behavioral Sciences.
-However, other common public health concentrations include Community Health and Health Promotion, Maternal and Child Health, and Nutrition.
+Master’s in public health programs typically offer students the opportunity to choose a specialization.
+The most common concentrations/tracks are the five core disciplines in public health: biostatistics; epidemiology; environmental health; health policy and administration and social and behavioral sciences.
+However, other common public health concentrations include community health and health promotion, maternal and child health and nutrition.

-Not all of the disciplines may be offered in every school or program, and some programs offer more nuanced or specialized concentrations to choose from, so it is wise to conduct research on what the school offers before applying to determine which discipline an individual might be interested in.
-In each of these concentrations an individual will take core courses to gain a solid base of public health knowledge and then continue to take specialized courses in their chosen track.
+Not all of the disciplines may be offered in every school or program, and some programs offer more nuanced or specialized concentrations to choose from, so it is beneficial to research what the school has to offer before applying.
+In each concentration, an individual typically takes core courses to gain a solid base of public health knowledge and then continue to take specialized courses in their chosen track.

 Program Length

-Most MPH Programs are designed to be completed in the standard two-year window when the student attends full-time.
-However, this may not always be the case.
-There are Masters in Public Health programs that can be completed in as little as one year, usually labeled as “12-month” or “Accelerated;” for these accelerated tracks it is usually recommended or even required that students do not work while in the program.
-View Accelerated Online MPH Programs.
+Most MPH programs are designed to be completed in the standard two-year window when the student attends full time.
+However, there are master’s in public health programs that can be completed in as little as one year, usually labeled as “12-month” or “Accelerated.”
+For these accelerated tracks, it is usually recommended, or even required, that students do not work while in the program.
+View accelerated online MPH programs.

-If students would like to work while attending classes, there are also programs that allow students to complete their MPH degree part-time.
-The length of time to complete the MPH degree while working & going to school part-time will vary depending on the program, university, and the number of credits the student can take per semester.
-Most students who earn their degree while working will receive their diploma between 2-4 years.
+If students would like to work while attending classes, part-time programs are available.
+The length of time to complete the MPH degree while working and going to school part time can vary depending on the program, university, and the number of credits the student can take per semester.
+Most students who earn their degree while working can receive their diploma within two and four years.

-Some MPH programs are accredited by the Council on Education for Public Health (CEPH).
-CEPH is an independent agency recognized by the U.S. Department of Education that sets standards and requirements for public health education.
-While it is currently not a requirement for a public health program to be CEPH accredited in the U.S., some employment opportunities may only be available to individuals who graduate from a CEPH accredited program.
-Additionally, the National Board of Public Health Examiners (NBPHE) offers a national credentialing exam only to these CEPH accredited program graduates.
+Some MPH programs are accredited by the CEPH, which is an independent agency recognized by the U.S. Department of Education that sets standards and requirements for public health education.
+While it is currently not a requirement for a public health program to be CEPH-accredited in the U.S., some employment opportunities may only be available to individuals who graduate from a CEPH-accredited program.
+Additionally, the National Board of Public Health Examiners (NBPHE) offers a national credentialing exam only to graduates of CEPH-accredited programs.

-While researching graduate degrees in public health, prospective students may come across programs that offer a Masters of Science in Public Health (MSPH) rather than a Masters in Public Health (MPH) and be confused about the difference between the two degrees.
+While researching graduate degrees in public health, prospective students may come across programs that offer a Master of Science in Public Health (MSPH) rather than a master’s in public health (MPH).

-The Masters of Science in Public Health differs from a Masters of Public Health in multiple ways.
-An MSPH is an academic research degree that prepares students for an advanced degree, such as a doctorate; whereas an MPH is a professional degree that is geared toward practitioners.
+The Master of Science in Public Health differs from a Master of Public Health in multiple ways.
+An MSPH is an academic research degree that prepares students for an advanced degree, such as a doctorate, whereas an MPH is a professional degree that is geared toward practitioners.
 Depending on the school and/or program, the MSPH degree may be an alternative for students who want to focus on a specific field of public health or who lack two years of health-related work experience.
-However, either way the degree is marketed, many MSPH programs touch on the core disciplines of an MPH degree, but with an additional emphasis on research methods, epidemiology, and biostatistics.
+However, MSPH programs may touch on the core disciplines of an MPH degree, but with an additional emphasis on research methods, epidemiology and biostatistics.

-If you are interested in pursuing a MSPH or a more research-based degree within public health, visit our Research-based Programs page.
+If you are interested in pursuing an MSPH or a more research-based degree in public health, visit our research-based programs page.

 Application/Admissions Requirements

-MPH admission requirements generally include a bachelor’s degree, standardized test scores (GRE, MCAT, LSAT, etc.), letters of recommendation, a resume or CV and a personal statement.
-Depending on the school and/or program, it may be required that prospective students have a designated amount of time working in a professional, health-related work environment.
+MPH admission requirements generally include a bachelor’s degree, standardized test scores (GRE, MCAT, LSAT, etc.), letters of recommendation, a résumé or CV and a personal statement.
+Depending on the school and/or program, prospective students may be required to have a designated amount of time working in a professional, health-related work environment.
 MPH application requirements may also depend on the concentration chosen.

 Each school will have a slightly different set of requirements for admissions, such as MPH programs without GRE requirements, so it is important to work with an admissions advisor to ensure your application meets all the appropriate requirements.